GoogleCloudPlatform/ops-agent/integration_test/README.md

 Exactly one metric from each integration's `expected_metrics.yaml` must have `representative: true`.
 This metric can be used to detect when the integration is enabled.

 With `optional: true`, the metric will be skipped during the test.
 This can be useful for metrics that are not guaranteed to be present during the test, for example due to platform differences or unimplemented test setup procedures.
+This cannot be used in conjunction with `representative: true`.

 `expected_metrics.yaml` can be generated using `generate_expected_metrics.go`: